Affiliate links on Android Authority may earn us a commission. Learn more.

-ATI stayed competitive, but AMD’s flip-flop pattern unfortunately slowed the business down a while after the acquisition.
+ATI stayed competitive, but AMD’s flip-flop pattern, unfortunately, slowed the business down a while after the acquisition.
 Around 2012, AMD began being seen as a weak business, while NVIDIA was continuing to rise.
-However, with the Zen and then-Navi architecture launch, AMD climbed back up.
-Today, we have Nvidia with a small but significant lead with its RTX lineup and ray-tracing expertise, while AMD is catching up quickly with Radeon.
+However, with the Zen and then the Navi architecture launch, AMD climbed back up.
+Today, we have NVIDIA with a small but significant lead with its RTX lineup and ray-tracing expertise, while AMD is catching up quickly with Radeon.

 What does AMD offer?

 AMD has a few GPU lineups to serve all segments of the consumer market and a rather lean lineup of CPUs.
 The latest RDNA and RDNA2-based GPUs obviously dominate the lineup, but you can still grab a few of the older cards too.

 AMD Radeon RX 6000 series GPUs

 AMD Radeon RX 6000 is AMD’s latest series of GPUs.
 Based on the brand new RDNA 2 architecture, it’s a significant improvement over the last generation.
 It promises a 1.65x performance boost over the last generation.
 Additionally, you get AMD’s Infinity Cache for higher bandwidth and better ray tracing performance.